xregistry/spec/core/spec.md

     the `?noreadonly` query parameter was used, in which case the error MUST be silently ignored.
 See [Registry APIs](#registry-apis) for more information.

+##### `compatibility` Attribute
+- Type: String (with resource-specified enumeration of possible values)
+- Description: indicates whether Versions of this Resource need to adhere to a certain compatibility rule.
+For example, a "backward" compatibility value would indicate that all Versions of a Resource are mandated to be backwards compatible with the next oldest Version, as determined by their `createdat` timestamp attributes.

+  The exact meaning of what each `compatibility` value means might vary based on the data model of the Resource, therefore this specification only defines a very high-level abstract meaning for each to ensure some degree of consistency.
+However, domain specific specifications are expected to modify the `compatibility` enum values defined in the Resource's model to limit the list of available values and to define the exact meaning of each.
+  Implementations MUST include `none` as one of the possible values and when set to `none` then compatibility checking MUST NOT be performed.

+  Implementations of this specification are REQUIRED to perform the proper compatibility checks to ensure that all Versions of a Resource adhere to the rules defined by the current value of this attribute.
+This includes rejecting requests to add/delete/modify Versions or update this attribute in such a way as to make the existing Versions incompatible due to the new value.

+  Note that, like all attributes, if a default value is defined as part of the model, then this attribute MUST be populated with that value if no value is provided.

+  This specification defines the following enumeration values.
+Implementations MAY choose to extend this list, or use a subset of it.
+  - `backward` - A Version is compatible with the next oldest Version.
+  - `backward_transitive` - A Version is compatible with all older Versions.
+  - `forward` - A Version is compatible with the next newest Version.
+  - `forward_transitive` - A Version is compatible with all newer Versions.
+  - `full` - A Version is compatible with the next oldest and next newest Versions.
+  - `full_transitive` - A Version is compatible with all older and all newer Versions.
+  - `none` - No compatibility checking is performed.

+- Constraints:
+  - When present, it MUST be a case sensitive value from the model defined enumeration range.
+  - When not present, the implied default value is `none`.

 ##### `defaultversionsticky` Attribute
 - Type: Boolean